88-degrees/Book-of-Changes/appendix02s2.md

 [Guǎnzǐ](https://en.wikipedia.org/wiki/Guanzi_(text)) says, on paragraph 4, that humility and right-doing will find rest and peace in all places and circumstances.

 Paragraph 5.
-'The natural issue cannot be prevented:'--the wife will have a child minister and ruler will meet happily.
+'The natural issue cannot be prevented:' -- the wife will have a child minister and ruler will meet happily.

 Paragraph 6.
 See on the Text.
 But it is difficult to see the aptness of the symbolism.